canstar

 What is a health insurance gap payment?

-A gap payment, also known as an out-of-pocket expense, is the amount outstanding between what a hospital or specialist charges and what the combination of Medicare and your private health insurance fund covers.
-You, the patient, may have to wear this outstanding amount.
+A gap payment, also known as an out-of-pocket expense, is the amount outstanding between what a hospital or medical professional charges and what the combination of Medicare and your private health insurance fund covers.
+You, as the patient, may have to pay this outstanding amount.

-Gap payments can be hefty depending on your level of cover and the medical procedure or appointment.
-Many people have been caught out by a gap payment after a hospital procedure they thought they were covered for.
+Gap payments can be hefty depending on your level of cover and the medical procedure or appointment, and can come as a nasty surprise after a procedure you thought you were covered for.

 A gap can arise from:

-- The fee charged by the medical specialists who attend you
+• Fees charged by the medical specialists who treat you

 What is gap cover?